 The regulators are not appeal bodies and will only arbitrate if evidence is provided.
 Therefore anyone approaching the regulators for this purpose should provide written copies of all relevant communications.
 The regulators will be looking to assess the effectiveness of the awarding body, their policies and procedures.

-Ofqual, and the Qualifications Wales will consider complaints about CMI activities or functions but will not get involved in individual appeals.
+Ofqual,CCEA Regulation and the Qualifications Wales will consider complaints about CMI activities or functions but will not get involved in individual appeals.
 Similarly SQA Accreditation will look at any referrals but will not overturn an assessment decision or academic judgment.

 If Ofqual decides that your request does not meet their criteria for a review and you are affected by the decision, or you are affected by the outcome of the review, you can contact your local MP who may refer the matter to the Independent Parliamentary Commissioner for Administration (the Ombudsman).
 The Ombudsman will normally only consider complaints which are brought within six months after the completion of Ofqual or the Qualifications Wales’s investigation.